Read time: 4 -5 minutes

 Being ‘tuned into’ your home depends heavily on two key variables: a fundamental understanding of the basics, and good situational awareness.
 But these are not always easy to obtain.
 More than any other home topic, this holds true for your home’s electrical system and its health, including some of the more common signs of electrical issues and potential fires.

-Electricity is really good but especially dangerous
+Electricity is really good – but particularly dangerous

 Electricity is a fundamental force that plays an ever-increasingly important part of our lives.
 It plays a critical role in our bodies.
 It also holds great importance in other aspects of the world around us, including in nature and the weather.